MSLNZ/msl-equipment/docs/database.rst

 * If the header does not contain any of the specific *field* names that are being searched for then the values in that column are silently ignored.

-Equipment records should be defined in a properly-managed :ref:`equipment_database` (especially if the equipment is used within a Quality Management System, such as `ISO/IEC 17025`_) and accessed via the :meth:`~msl.equipment.config.Config.database` method; however, for those not bound to a rigorous Quality Management System you can also store your equipment records in a Python module, for example:
+Equipment records should be defined in a properly-managed :ref:`equipment-database` (especially if the equipment is used within a Quality Management System, such as `ISO/IEC 17025`_) and accessed via the :meth:`~msl.equipment.config.Config.database` method; however, for those not bound to a rigorous Quality Management System you can also store your equipment records in a Python module, for example: